wernerfred/docker-mailserver/docs/content/advanced/mail-forwarding/relay-hosts.md

 Setting these environment variables will cause mail for all sender domains to be routed via the specified host, authenticating with the user/password combination.

+!!! note
-Note for users of the previous `AWS_SES_*` variables: please update your configuration to use these new variables, no other configuration is required.
+    For users of the previous `AWS_SES_*` variables: please update your configuration to use these new variables, no other configuration is required.

 ## Advanced Configuration